Utilizing Improper Gaussian Signaling for Downlink Rate-Splitting Multiple Access systems with Imperfect Successive Interference Cancellation: Achievable Rate Analysis

-where $P$ represents the total transmit power budget at the BS, with $\tau_{SIC}$ being the lower bound on the common stream power $p_c$ required to guarantee feasible decoding of the common message and thus the subsequent SIC procedure.
-Notably, the problem (\ref{eq:Max_Private_Streams}) enhances the security of the system and is frequently studied as a sub-problem in various complex non-convex RSMA resource optimization problems~\cite{Jin_Honglei_2025}.
+where $P$ represents the total transmit power budget at the BS, and $\tau_{SIC}$ is the lower bound on the common stream power $p_c$ required to guarantee feasible decoding of the common message for the subsequent SIC procedure.
+Notably, this rate maximization enhances the security of RSMA systems and is frequently studied in various non-convex resource optimization problems~\cite{Jin_Honglei_2025,Salem_2023_TWC}.

-\textbf{Theorem 1:} With imperfect SIC, the objective in \eqref{eq:Max_Private_Streams} is maximized when the common stream exhibits maximum impropriety ($\kappa^{\star}=1$).
+\emph{Theorem 1}: With imperfect SIC, the objective in \eqref{eq:Max_Private_Streams} is maximized when the common stream exhibits maximum impropriety, i.e., $\kappa^{\star}=1$.